QuackitsQuinn/OllieOllieAusum/README.md

 Hey!
 Im Quinn.
 I am a high school student that cant focus on school work so i code instead.

-I know python, java, C# kinda and like a crumb of JS.
+I know python, java, C# kinda and like a crumb of JS (if you squint).

 snakes, snake, snek
 <!---